shawnr/practical-javascript-2-webapps/handling-user-input/handling-events-in-vuejs.md

 We can see that when the user clicks the buttons the message is changed instantly.
 This demonstrates the fundamental ability to use methods to respond to events.
 With this tool, we can make all sorts of things happen in our interfaces.

 ## Preventing Default Event Handling
 Although we can now respond to events, there are situations when we will find ourselves fighting against the default event handling provided by the web browser.
-Vue.js provides us with several modifiers we can use alongside the `v-on` directive to
+Vue.js provides us with several modifiers we can use alongside the `v-on` directive to prevent the default actions from taking place.

 ## Detecting Keyboard Input